RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 ![image](https://user-images.githubusercontent.com/8005676/180244936-b991bb1d-1668-4e0f-ab25-9c9511222f72.png)

 You will now see a list of all samples in the Record Set.
 This is a list of all preparations of all Collection objects in the list.
 Select those that are to be used (this will normally be all the Destructive samples), by ticking the tick boxes, and click apply.

 ![image](https://user-images.githubusercontent.com/8005676/180245284-d44f9ea5-6bce-4dea-81bc-63bf58d287a1.png)

 All the sample preparations will now be attached to the Destructive Sampling request record.

-## Step 7: Add the additional information to the Destructive Sampling Request record
+## Step 7: How to add the additional information to the Destructive Sampling Request record

 Additional information can be entered into the Destructive Sampling Request record.